nicknisi/nicknisi.com/src/content/posts/coding-with-my-eyes-wide-shut.md

 ---
 title: 'Coding With My Eyes Wide Shut'
 pubDate: 2025-05-26
-description: At WorkOS's AI onsite and MCP Night, I experimented with vibe coding What started as a two-hour experiment with 5,000 lines of unseen TypeScript became a glimpse into programming's future.
+description: At WorkOS's AI onsite and MCP Night, I experimented with vibe coding.
+What started as a two-hour experiment with 5,000 lines of unseen TypeScript became a glimpse into programming's future.
 tags:
   - mcp
   - ai